Is Evidence-Based Medicine an Illusion?

 Listen to the Podcast:

-The podcast of this program will be available Monday, May 2, 2022, after broadcast on April 30.
+The podcast of this program became available Monday, May 2, 2022, after broadcast on April 30.
 You can stream the show from this site by clicking on the arrow inside the green circle under the photo of the shushing doctor at this link.

 You can also download the podcast for free:

 You may even want to share it with your friends and family.
 We suspect that many people do not appreciate how inadequate the evidence is for many of the medicines they are taking.
 You can send them a link to this article by scrolling to the top of the page and clicking on the icons for email, Facebook or Twitter.
 You may also want to encourage them to subscribe to our free newsletter by clicking on this link.

 Thank you for supporting our work.
 Google continues to make it very hard for people to find our independent voices amidst all the Pharma advertising at the front of every drug search.
 Our articles about adverse drug reactions have disappeared almost without a trace.